Proposals

 Holford Drive highway widening scheme

-• provide a right turn lane into Prince Albert High School
+- a new right turn into Prince Albert High School’s car park

 Further phases of work will continue after the start of the autumn school term.